Premier League kits 2020/21 – rumours and confirmed team kits - TheNewsTrace

 Brighton package – confirmed

-Brighton have revealed, and performed, of their model new package with a contemporary design.
+Brighton have revealed – and performed – of their model new package with a recent design.

 The stripes have been principally changed with an all-blue physique, with skinny white pinstripes and a white collar.

 It’s a slick throwback to a shirt from the 80s, with the AMEX sponsor slotting neatly into the centre of the design.
-One of many smartest kits of the low season up to now.
+One of many smartest kits of the low season to this point.

 Burnley package – rumours